Software Development Outsourcing: A 5-Step Successful Strategy

 - Cyberattacks and data security concerns,

-The best way to avoid vendor lock-ins is to find a solution provider that provides higher flexibility in tech stack and cloud migrations.
+The best way to avoid third-party vendor lock-ins is to find a custom software development company that provides higher flexibility in tech stack and cloud migrations.

 An outstanding outsourcing strategy, explicitly designed for your business needs, is an answer to all the challenges that we just discussed.